 Here are my favorite soups to serve a crowd.

-This soup is so delicious and tastes like fall!
-If you make one thing to serve on a fall soup bar this should be it!
+I make my grandmother Nani’s recipe.
+She was such a big influence in my life.
+If you make one thing to serve on a fall soup bar, this should be it!

-These are my FAVORITE SOUP BOWLS.
+These are my favorite soup bowls.
 Like the plates, these bowls have a handmade look.

 Serving bread on a breadboard or vintage cutting board gives it an even more rustic feel!
 Perfect for fall!